 34. How are xanthines commonly used in apnea of prematurity?

-Caffeine citrate is preferred over theophylline and loading dose of 20mg/1kg, then 5mg/kg daily.
+Caffeine citrate is preferred over theophylline.
+The loading dose is 20 mg/kg, followed by 5 mg/kg daily.

 35. What is the rapid theophyllinization dosage?